-The vapour (vapor) permeability of Foods, snack and frozen food packaging allows the ingress of water and contaminants causing it to go-off, go-bad, go-stale, go-soggy, loose flavour, loose goodness and loose appeal.
+The vapour (vapour) permeability of Foods, snack and frozen food packaging allows the ingress of water and contaminants causing it to go-off, go-bad, go-stale, go-soggy, loose flavour, loose goodness and loose appeal.

 Our equipment is already used by many of the world’s leading manufacturers and our latest range usually provides results in the parts per million (PPM) range, often in as little as 30 minutes.
 Additionally, the equipment can measure permeability not just for oxygen, but for water vapour, Carbon Dioxide, Nitrogen, Argon and all other relevant gases and vapours.